Senior Labour MP Launches Attack on All Porn, Sex Work

 Group chair MP Dame Diana Johnson (Labour, Kingston upon Hull North) tweeted at the time, “The APPG-CSE has today published its report on pornography.
 Its findings are stark.
 We call on the government to urgently review laws on pornography to start to combat violence against women and girls.”

-APPG-CSE are informal cross-party groups that have no official status within Parliament.
-Although run by Members of the Commons and Lords, they also involve activists outside Parliament.
+APPG-CSE is an informal cross-party group with no official status within Parliament.
+Although run by Members of the Commons and Lords, it also involves activists outside Parliament.

-The report cited by Antoniazzi to justify her attack makes questionable claims such as a clear gender distinction between consumers (cis male) and performers (cis female), the blanket assertion that “pornography fuels sexual violence” and “racist stereotypes,” and that “sexual coercion is inherent to the commercial production of pornography.”
+The report cited by Antoniazzi to justify her attack makes the blanket assumption that all adult content consumers are cisgender males and that all performers are cisgender females, as well as questionable claims that pornography fuels sexual violence and racist stereotypes, and that “sexual coercion is inherent to the commercial production of pornography.”

-The content and phrasing of the group’s findings is identical to the talking points of religiously inspired anti-porn lobbies and crusading groups such as NCOSE and Exodus Cry in the U.S. Like the religious anti-porn groups, Dame Johnson and her group reduced all adult content to a heterosexual, cisgender dynamic between coerced women as objects exploited by pornography and men as its “users.”
+The content and phrasing of the group’s findings is identical to the talking points of religiously inspired anti-porn lobbies and crusading groups such as NCOSE and Exodus Cry in the U.S. Like the religious anti-porn groups, Dame Johnson and her group reduce all adult content to a heterosexual, cisgender dynamic between coerced women as objects exploited by pornography, and men as its “users.”

-The group then made an impassioned call for state censorship of adult content, quoting religiously motivated anti-porn crusader Laila Mickelwait, and failing to disclose her links with controversial anti-porn ministry Exodus Cry.
+The group has made an impassioned call for state censorship of adult content, quoting religiously motivated anti-porn crusader Laila Mickelwait, though failing to disclose Mickelwait’s links with controversial anti-porn ministry Exodus Cry.

 A Full SWERF Attack on All Forms of Sex Work

-After her attack on porn, Antoniazzi continued diverting attention from deepfakes to a standard SWERF (Sex Worker Exclusionary Radical Feminist) call for enhancing the criminalization of all sex work.
+In addition to her attack on porn, Antoniazzi also issued a standard SWERF (sex worker-exclusionary radical feminist) call for enhancing the criminalization of all sex work.

 “In England and Wales, there is a loose patchwork of laws relating to prostitution, with no consistent objective underpinning them,” she told the House of Commons.
 “Third-party facilitation of prostitution is illegal in some circumstances yet permitted in others.
 Victims of sexual exploitation face criminal sanction for soliciting in a public place, while individuals who pay for sex only face criminal sanctions if they ‘kerb crawl’ or pay for sex with an individual subjected to force, even then, the law is very rarely enforced.